juglab/n2v/README.md

 ## Installation
 This implementation requires [Tensorflow](https://www.tensorflow.org/install/).
-We have tested Noise2Void on LinuxMint 19 and Ubuntu 18.0 using python 3.6 and 3.7 and tensorflow-gpu 1.12.0 and 1.14.0.
+We have tested Noise2Void using Python 3.7 and tensorflow-gpu 2.4.1.

+Note: If you want to use TensorFlow 1.15 you have to install N2V v0.2.1.
+N2V v0.3.0 supports TensorFlow 2 only.

 #### If you start from scratch...
 We recommend using [miniconda](https://docs.conda.io/en/latest/miniconda.html).